 Ballet Tennessee's mini-documentary, "Power of Dance," won a 2007 Telly Award.
 Ballet Tennessee won the WTCI "Be More Enriched Award" in 2010 and "Be More Innovative Award" in 2012.
 Ballet Tennessee's 2010 Nutcracker featuring New York City Ballet's principal dancers, Jenifer Ringer and Jared Angle and Fredrick Davis of Dance Theater of Harlem, was filmed by WTCI and shown locally and nationally throughout the Christmas season.

-The mission of Ballet Tennessee is to make a positive impact on people of all ages, races, abilities and economic levels through the art of ballet by providing quality performance and instruction.
+The mission of Ballet Tennessee is to embrace diversity in all areas including age, ethnicity, ability, sexual orientation, socio-economic levels through the art of ballet by providing quality performance and instruction.

 Ballet Tennessee Summer Intensive, Dance Alive, Talent Identification Program, Lecture Demonstrations , Master Classes, Outreach Education, Conservatory Training